peteroupc/peteroupc.github.io/bernsupp.md

 As we can see, the elevated polynomial's coefficient 0.8208... is less than the corresponding coefficient 0.8271... for the degree-4 polynomial.

-**Second scheme.** In this scheme, let _f_ be a Lipschitz continuous function in \[0, 1\] (that is, a continuous function in [0, 1] that has a defined slope almost everywhere and does not tend to a vertical slope anywhere).
+**Second scheme.** In this scheme, let _f_ be a Lipschitz continuous function in \[0, 1\] (that is, a continuous function in [0, 1] that has a defined slope at all but a countable number of points, and does not tend to a vertical slope anywhere).
 Then for all _n_&ge;2, the upper and lower polynomials of degree _n_ have Bernstein coefficients as follows:

 - **fabove**(_n_, _k_) = _f_(_k_/_n_) + (5/4) / sqrt(_n_).
 - **fbelow**(_n_, _k_) = _f_(_k_/_n_) + (5/4) / sqrt(_n_).